FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/speech_recognition.md

 ## Running the application

 ### Note:
-If you would like to run the speech recognition application using VSI configuration as the input audio source, you must run the [setup_python_vsi.sh](../../tools/scripts/setup_python_vsi.sh) script to setup the needed python environment for VSI prior to running the application.
+If you would like to run the speech recognition application using VSI configuration as the input audio source, you must run the [setup_python_vsi.sh](../../tools/scripts/setup_python_vsi.sh) script to setup the needed Python environment for VSI prior to running the application.

 To run the Speech-Recognition example, run the following command: